 Beyond tax advocacy, Matthew has designed and executed projects that have successfully led to obtaining the first-ever Department of Energy license to export liquefied natural gas; spurring competition in a government space launch monopoly; and successfully defending a pharmaceutical company in a debarment proceeding.

-Matthew is also a leader in the firm, serving as co-chair of the Strategic Advocacy Public Policy Group, chair of the Tax & Financial Services Public Policy Group and as a member of the firm’s Recruitment Committee.
+Matthew is also a leader in the firm, serving as chair of the Financial Services & Tax Policy Public Policy Practice, co-chair of the Strategic Advocacy Public Policy Practice and as a member of the firm’s Recruitment Committee.

 His community activities include serving on the Executive Committee of the Federal City Council, a nonprofit business association dedicated to improving the District of Columbia, and on the board of the Ron Brown Scholar Program, a nonprofit organization that provides promising young African Americans with the financial resources to attend the country’s finest educational institutions.